This post contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 - HTV Vinyl

-- Modge Podge. (use one that is waterproof if choosing a differnt product)
+- Modge Podge. (use one that is waterproof if choosing a different product)

 - heat press

 - cutting machine